Velma Huskey: Career

-She lived in Britain for a year after the Second World War.
 Huskey worked as an information specialist for the National Bureau of Standards from 1948 to 1952.
 She became a technical writer at the Institute for Numerical Analysis at UCLA.
 Along with her husband, she was an editor for the IEEE Transactions on Computers.
 She traveled to the Soviet Union for the 1959 technical delegation in computers, paying her own way while her husband represented the Association for Computing Machinery.
 In 1967 the Huskeys moved to Santa Cruz, California.

 Huskey was a biographer of Ada Lovelace.
 She studied letters in the Byron and Lovelace collection of the Bodleian Libraries at the University of Oxford during summer visits.
 Her writings appeared in the IEEE Annals of the History of Computing.

-Personal life
+Personal life and death

-She married Harry Huskey in 1939 and they had four children, Harry Douglas Jr, Carolyn Louise, Roxanne Louise and Linda Louise.
-She was a member of the Messiah Lutheran church in Santa Cruz.
+She married Harry Huskey in 1939 and they had four children.

-Death

-Velma E. R. Huskey died January 16, 1991, in Miami, Florida.
+Huskey died January 16, 1991, in Miami, Florida.
 She was buried at Santa Cruz Memorial Park in Santa Cruz, California.